Ashishk2000/third_eyee/README.md

 Diabetic retinopathy prediction in patients

-# this poc is ongoing will keep this file updating as i explore
+# this poc is ongoing will keep this file updating as i explore :D